LukeKenTeam/LukeKen3D/README.md

 ## Contributing

 Contributions to Luke Ken are always welcome, however, there are certain guidelines that should be followed to ensure the project stays true to its goals of being a free content game.

+Before you submit anything, please keep in mind that the work you contribute will be added to the project under the BSD License, until the maintainers decide to remove it.
+If you're okay with that and fine with receiving credit, you're good to go.
+If you have any questions, feel free to ask the maintainers or consult the license for more information.

 ### Contributing to Luke Ken Assets